 After college, he acted at the Cleveland Playhouse on a Ford Foundation grant.
 On his return to New York, he was seen on Broadway, off-Broadway and on television.
 He later acquired improvisational training with "Second City" in New York and "Compass" at Hyannisport.
 That background in political and social satire led to his work as a regular on television's "That Was the Week That Was."

 For twenty years he was a member of the Board of the Museum of Television & Radio, and for ten years, from 1989 to 1999, he was a Trustee of the Rockefeller Foundation.

-His wife, Arlene, is the author of fifteen children's books.
+His wife, Arlene, is the author of nineteen books, including her latest, Just Kids from the Block.
 An award winning professional photographer, her work has appeared in a number of magazines and books.
 They have three daughters and eight grandchildren.